 A graduate of West Chester University, she pursued graduate work at the University of the Arts and Westminster Choir College.
 During her career, she was named a semi-finalist in the State Teacher of the Year Award program and received a Citation of Excellence Award from the PA State Senate upon her retirement from Methacton.

 Currently she teaches private piano and is a substitute organist in many area churches.
 Louise is a member of the board of directors for Lansdale Community Concerts and serves as their Campaign/Membership Chair.

 Prior to fourteen years of teaching Upper School music at Germantown Academy, PA, Michael served as Director of Music Ministries of Abington Presbyterian Church in Abington, PA, after holding other significant church music positions in Nashville, TN and Arlington, TX.
-While in Texas, he also founded and conducted for eleven seasons the Arlington Choral Society, which critics placed “on the top rung of choral music in the Dallas Metroplex.”
+While in Texas, he also founded and conducted the Arlington Choral Society, which critics placed “on the top rung of choral music in the Dallas Metroplex.”
 During that time he was a choral and church music lecturer at SMU’s Perkins School of Theology.

 Recognized for his exceptional ability to build programs, Michael founded and built from ground level many successful ensembles, including four church youth choirs and two high school choirs, two adult community choruses, and one adult community symphony orchestra, in addition to expanding and enhancing existing ensembles.
 Michael trained choral conductors throughout Jamaica, and his choirs toured internationally to the U.K., Austria, and Poland.